-The settings for each preset can be seen in the boxes on the right-hand side.
-These can be tweaked to suit your needs.
-For example, if you want your track to peak at -1dBTP rather than the default 0dBTP, simply change the ‘Peak Threshold’ box to -1.0.
-Or, if you have a large amount of panning and want the Stereo Balance (L & R meter) to be more forgiving, simply increase the value from 0.3 to something more forgiving like 0.6.
+You can adjust these sliders and save your own presets using the plugin wrapper.
+For example, if you want your track to peak at -6dB rather than the default -3dB, simply change the ‘Peak Threshold’ box to -6.0 or use the slider Or, if you have a large amount of panning and want the Stereo Balance (L & R meter) to be more forgiving, simply increase the value from 0.3 to something more forgiving like 0.6.

 Click the icon in the top right corner to switch to compact view.
 Click again to return to normal view.
 You can also click on any of the icons to open that specific section in normal view from compact mode.